-- ▶ Containers may still present a chemical hazard/ danger when empty. - Return to supplier for reuse/ recycling if possible.

-Otherwise

-- If container can not be cleaned sufficiently well to ensure that residuals do not remain or if the container cannot be used to store the same product, then puncture containers, to prevent re-use, and bury at an authorised landfill. - ▶ Where possible retain label warnings and SDS and observe all notices pertaining to the product.

-Legislation addressing waste disposal requirements may differ by country, state and/ or territory.
+Product / Packaging Containers may still present a chemical hazard/ danger when empty disposal Return to supplier for reuse/recycling if possible.
+Otherwise: If container cannot be cleaned sufficiently well to ensure that residuals do not remain or if the container cannot be used to store the same product, then puncture containers, to prevent re-use, and bury at an authorised Where possible retain label warnings and SDS and observe all notices pertaining to the product Legislation addressing waste disposal requirements may differ by country, state and/ or territory.
 Each user must refer to laws operating in their area.
 In some areas, certain wastes must be tracked.

-A Hierarchy of Controls seems to be common - the user should investigate:

-- ▶ Reduction

-- Reuse

-- Recycling

-- Disposal (if all else fails)

-This material may be recycled if unused, or if it has not been contaminated so as to make it unsuitable for its intended use.
-If it has been contaminated, it may be possible to reclaim the product by filtration, distillation or some other means.
+A Hierarchy of Controls seems to be common - the user should investigate: Reduction Reuse Recycling Disposal (if all else fails) This material may be recycled if unused, or if it has not been contaminated so as to make it unsuitable for its intended use.
 Shelf life considerations should also be applied in making decisions of this type.
 Note that properties of a material may change in use, and recycling or reuse may not always be appropriate.

-- DO NOT allow wash water from cleaning or process equipment to enter drains. - It may be necessary to collect all wash water for treatment before disposal. - ▶ In all cases disposal to sewer may be subject to local laws and regulations and these should be considered first. - ▶ Where in doubt contact the responsible authority. - Recycle wherever possible or consult manufacturer for recycling options. - Consult State Land Waste Authority for disposal. - Bury or incinerate residue at an approved site. - Recycle containers if possible, or dispose of in an authorised landfill.
+In most instances the supplier of the material should be consulted.
+DO NOT allow wash water from cleaning or process equipment to enter drains It may be necessary to collect all wash water for treatment before disposal In all cases disposal to sewer may be subject to local laws and regulations and these should be considered first.
+Where in doubt contact the responsible authority Recycle wherever possible or Consult manufacturer for recycling options or consult local or regional waste management authority for disposal if no suitable treatment or disposal facility can be identified.
+Bury or incinerate residue at an approved site.